K-Sikora/dynamic-book-table/README.md

 - Displays information about each book, including author, title, genre, and epoch
 - Allows displaying detailed information for individual books
 - Provides the ability to view all books by a specific author in a table format
-- Utilizes Incremental Static Regeneration (ISR) for optimal performance
+- Utilizes Incremental Static Regeneration (ISR) and Static Site Generation (SSG) for optimal performance
 - Implements breadcrumbs and pagination functionalities for easy navigation through pages

 ## Technologies Used